Timelike entanglement entropy Revisited: Path integral and holography

-Recent literature has predominantly considered a complex-valued timelike entanglement entropy, while our proposal yields a real-valued result.
+Recent literature has predominantly considered a complex-valued timelike entanglement entropy, whereas our proposal yields a real-valued result.
 It is therefore important to resolve this contradiction.
 We work this out from both path integral argument and holography perspective.
+We stress again that we are going to focus on configuration A as depicted in Figure \ref{fig:timelike-envelope}.